 Application note: This requirement does NOT require that the TOE allow remote administration.
 However, if the TOE does allow administrators to login to the TOE remotely (e.g. from the wired interface or a management network) then it must provide a mechanism to prevent brute force attacks on the administrative account.

-5.2.13 FIA_ATD.1(1) Administrator attribute definition
+5.1.10 FIA_ATD.1(1) Administrator attribute definition

-FIA_ATD.1.1(1) The TSF shall maintain the following minimum list of security attributes belonging to individual administrators: [password, [ST Author Assignment: any additional administrator security attributes]].
+FIA_ATD.1.1(1) The TSF shall maintain the following minimum list of security attributes belonging to individual administrators: [password, [ST attributes]].